Variational characterization of the critical curve for pinning of random polymers: Annealed and quenched LDP

 \subsection{Notation}

-Let $E$ be a Polish space, playing the role of an alphabet, i.e., a set of \emph{letters}.
-Let $\widetilde{E} := \cup_{k\in\N} E^k$ be the set of \emph{finite words} drawn from $E$, which can be metrized to become a Polish space.
+Let $E$ be a Polish space, playing the role of an alphabet, that is, a set of \textit{letters}.
+Let $\widetilde{E} := \bigcup_{k\in\N} E^k$ be the set of \textit{finite words} drawn from $E$, which can be metrized to become a Polish space.